vittorpeli/react-ecom/README.md

 - I built the client-side with React with Tailwind CSS for styling using utilities.
 - Built the server with Express and PostgreSQL.
 - Also used Stripe API to implement the payment of a product.
+For my work environment:
+- Based the design on [Chris Ferdinandi's web app project](https://gomakethings.com/courses/web-apps/)
+- I works with tasks on a Notion's Kanban Board.

 # How to navigate this project
 - Within src components, can see layout components based on [Every Layout](https://every-layout.dev/).
 [Example](https://github.com/vittorpeli/react-ecom/tree/main/src/components/layouts/Wrapper).